 Ngorongoro Crater Size

-The crater is 610 metres deep.
-While the floor covers an area of 260 square kilometres.
+The Ngorongoro Crater is 610 meters deep.
+While the floor covers an area of 260 square kilometers.
 It’s relatively small and can be seen easily in one day.
 The crater measures between 10-12 miles wide and the rim sits around 2250 meters in elevation.

 The Ngorongoro crater is home to roughly 30,000 animals, making it one of the most densely populated animal populations in the world.
 It is famed for its healthy black rhino population (of which we saw four total in one morning!).
 Many large animals call the crater home and you’ll likely spot many within a few hours drive.